Fred Cole (musician): Early career

-The Weeds
+The Weeds / The Lollipop Shoppe

 In 1966 Cole's band The Weeds gained notice in garage rock circles, and their only single, a 1960s punk track called It's Your Time (b/w Little Girl, Teenbeat Club Records), has become a collectors' favorite.
 The A-side appeared on one of the Nuggets anthologies.
 The band was promised an opening slot on a Yardbirds bill at the Fillmore in San Francisco, but on their arrival found that the venue hadn't heard of them.

 Angry at management and fearing the military draft, the band decided to head up to Canada, but ran out of gas in Portland, Oregon.
 There, they started playing at a club called the Folk Singer, where Kathleen "Toody" Conner worked.
 Cole and Toody soon fell in love and were married in 1967, although The Weeds' manager insisted they keep the marriage secret.

-The Lollipop Shoppe

 Another manager required The Weeds to change their name to The Lollipop Shoppe because he also managed The Seeds and thought the names were too similar, and to fit the current bubblegum trend (although their 1968 LP on UNI Records (a now-defunct subsidiary of MCA), titled Just Colour, is more a mix of garage rock and the psychedelia of bands such as Love).
 The album and its single "You Must Be a Witch" didn't chart, but remain underground favorites.
 The band also released another single, "Someone I Knew" b/w "Through My Window," played many shows in San Francisco with performers such as Janis Joplin and The Doors, and had two tracks on the soundtrack LP to the film Angels from Hell.

 The Lollipop Shoppe broke up in 1969, but reappeared as The Weeds with another single in 1971.